frhhh/Flappy-Nyancat-Go/README.md

 # Flappy-Nyancat-Go

-**Flappy Nyancat Go** is a iOS game app inspire by Flappy Bird and Nyancat.
+**Flappy Nyancat Go** is an iOS game app inspire by Flappy Bird and Nyancat.

 Player touch then screen to make Nyancat fly and avoid obstacles.